crcn/mesh.js/docs/api.md

 #### SequenceBus([busses])

-Executes operations against all `[busses]` sequentially.
+Executes requests against all `[busses]` sequentially.
 All `chunks` are merged into the returned streamed.

 <!-- TODO - different example here -->
 ```javascript